-Michael J. Gasser, 56, has been a director since 1991.
+Michael J. Gasser, 57, has been a director since 1991.
 He has been Chairman of the Board of Directors and Chief Executive Officer of the Company since 1994.
 From November of 2006 until October of 2007, he also served as the President of the Company.
 Mr. Gasser has been an executive officer of the Company since 1988.
 He is a member of the Executive and Stock Repurchase Committees.
 He is also a director for Bob Evans Farms, Inc., a restaurant and food products company.

-Vicki L. Avril, 53, has been a director since 2004.
-Since July 2007, she has been Senior Vice President of IPSCO, Inc., a steel manufacturing and tubular company, in charge of its tubular operations.
-Prior to that time and since May 2004, she was Senior Vice President and Chief Financial Officer of IPSCO, Inc. From 2001 until its sale in 2003, Ms. Avril was Senior Vice President and Chief Financial Officer of Wallace Computer Services, Inc., a print management company.
-She is a member of the Audit and Compensation Committees.
+Vicki L. Avril, 54, has been a director since 2004.
+Since June 2008, Ms. Avril has served as the Chief Executive Officer and President of TMK IPSCO, a manufacturer of steel and tubular products.
+She has been an executive officer of IPSCO since 2004, including serving as IPSCO's Chief Financial Officer.
+From 2001 until its sale in 2003, Ms. Avril was Senior Vice President and Chief Financial Officer of Wallace Computer Services, Inc., a print management company.
+She is a member of the Audit Committee.

-Michael H. Dempsey, 51, has been a director since 1996.
+Michael H. Dempsey, 52, has been a director since 1996.
 He has been an investor since 1997.
 Prior to 1997, Mr. Dempsey was the President of Kuschall of America, a wheelchair manufacturing company.
 He is a member of the Executive and Nominating and Corporate Governance Committees.
 Mr. Dempsey is the brother of Judith D. Hook.

-Bruce A. Edwards, 52, has been a director since 2006.
-He is the Global Chief Executive Officer for DHL Excel Supply Chain Americas (formerly Exel, Inc.), a supply chain services company, and has held that position for more than five years.
+Bruce A. Edwards, 53, has been a director since 2006.
+For the past three years, he has served as the Global Chief Executive Officer for DHL Supply Chain, DHL's supply chain services division and a member of the board of management for DPWN, DHL's parent company.
+Prior to that time, he was Chief Executive Officer for Exel Americas, a supply chain services company.
 Mr. Edwards also serves as a director of The Ashtead Group, a UK listed global equipment rental company.
 He is a member of the Audit Committee.

-Mark A. Emkes, 53, is nominated for the first time this year to serve as a director.
-For the last five years, he has been the Chairman and Chief Executive Officer of Bridgestone Firestone North America Tire LLC and since 2004, the Chairman and Chief Executive Officer of Bridgestone Americas Holdings, Inc., the world's largest tire and rubber manufacturing company.
+Mark A. Emkes, 56, has been a director since 2008.
+For more than five years, he has been the Chairman and Chief Executive Officer of Bridgestone Firestone North America Tire LLC and since 2004, the Chairman and Chief Executive Officer of Bridgestone Americas Holdings, Inc., the world's largest tire and rubber manufacturing company and effective January 1, 2009, also President.
+He is a member of the Compensation Committee.

-John F. Finn, 57, has been a director since November 2007.
-For more than five years he has been the President and Chief Executive Officer of Gardner, Inc., a wholesale distributor to the outdoor power equipment industry.
+John F. Finn, 58, has been a director since 2007.
+For more than five years, he has been the President and Chief Executive Officer of Gardner, Inc., a wholesale distributor to the outdoor power equipment industry.
 Mr. Finn also serves as a director of Cardinal Health, Inc., a health-care services company.
+He is a member of the Audit Committee.

-Daniel J. Gunsett, 59, has been a director since 1996.
-For more than five years, Mr. Gunsett has been a partner with the law firm of Baker & Hostetler LLP.
+Daniel J. Gunsett, 60, has been a director since 1996.
+For more than five years, he has been a partner with the law firm of Baker & Hostetler LLP.
 He is a member of the Compensation, Executive, Nominating and Corporate Governance, and Stock Repurchase Committees.

-Judith D. Hook, 54, has been a director since 2003.
+Judith D. Hook, 55, has been a director since 2003.
 Ms. Hook has been an investor for more than five years.
 She is a member of the Compensation and Stock Repurchase Committees.
 Ms. Hook is the sister of Michael H. Dempsey.